Myrsine

 Perennial

 *Myrsine cubana* is a compact evergreen shrub native to tropical and subtropical zones and the Caribbean, often used in native and wildlife plantings.
 Small leaves, inconspicuous flowers, and dark fruits make it a workhorse texture plant — not a Instagram blossom bomb, but the insects notice.
 In subtropical and tropical Americas it is marginal: microclimate, south wall, or container overwintering are the honest options.
-Subtropical cosplay without protection ends in brown leaves and blame games. ☀️💧 Sun and Water: - Sun to part shade; avoid deepest dry shade in poor soil. - Moderate water; established plants tolerate short dry periods.
-Well-drained soil. ✂️ Propagation: - Seeds: sow fresh seed in warm, humid conditions. - Cuttings: semi-hardwood cuttings with bottom heat and humidity. - Nursery transplants for reliable landscape starts.
+Subtropical cosplay without protection ends in brown leaves and blame games.
+Sun to part shade; avoid deepest dry shade in poor soil.
+Moderate water; established plants tolerate short dry periods.
+Well-drained soil.
+Seeds: sow fresh seed in warm, humid conditions.
+Cuttings: semi-hardwood cuttings with bottom heat and humidity.
+Nursery transplants for reliable landscape starts.
+For Myrsine, harvest timing follows the primary function you planted for -- flowers, fodder, mulch, or structure.
+Coppice or prune dormant windows where winters exist; subtropical plants often prefer dry-season cuts.
+Always sanitize tools between diseased and clean plants -- drama spreads faster than newsletters.

 Good Neighbors